rfzeg/conveyor_gazebo/README.md

 The "power" can range from 0.0 to 100.0.
 Use 0.0 to stop the conveyor

 Rememeber to unpause the simulation for the conveyor belt to start moving.

+### Issues / Limitations:
++ Modifying the pose of the SDF model in the .world file causes the plugin to stop working
++ Using a spawn service to load the SDF model into an empty world yields to "[Err] [ConveyorBeltPlugin.cc:72] Link not found"
++ Start the simulation paused, activate the conveyor belt via a service call and then unpause the simulation, otherwise the conveyor belt will not move.

 ### Project Extensions
 There are many exciting possible extensions to this project: